estebancordoba/git_encryption/README.md

 - Ensure all team members needing to work with encrypted files have Transcrypt configured with the same password.
 - Do not share the password through insecure means.
 Consider using a secure password manager or encrypted communication to distribute the team's password.
+- Please note that the `git add` command should be performed through the console (terminal or command line).
+Using graphical tools or interfaces for version control might not correctly handle the encryption process and could lead to failures.
+Always use the command line for adding and committing the `.gitattributes` file and any files you wish to encrypt:

+    ```bash
+    git add .gitattributes yourfile.secret
+    git commit -m "Configure encryption for specific files"
+    ```